jandevaan/jandevaan.github.io/_posts/2025-2-2-When-does-abs-return-a-negative-value.md

 | ... | ... |
 |  +2 147 483 647 |  7FFF FFFF |

+The peculiar thing about 2's complement is that we have this extra negative number.
+The reason for it is that we use exactly half of the values for the negative numbers, and the other half for zero plus all the positive numbers.
+Because 0 comes from the positive pool, there is room for one more negative numbers as for positive ones.

 # Negating -2 147 483 648 in 2's complement
-In binary two's complement, negating a value can be implemented by Zczcxzxc OK.
-Let's try to negate -2 147 483 648.
-Why that number?
-Well, because it can't work.
-The positive range ends at +2 147 483 647.
-it anyway, where would it end up?
-Well the obvious place would be next position after +2 147 483 647 (hex 7FFF FFFF).
-That should be hex 8000 0000.
-However, incrementing hex 7FFF FFFF *overflows* into the region reserved for negative numbers.
-So where we end up, hex 8000 0000, is actually a negative number, and as it happens it is the SAME VALUE as is used for -2 147 483 648.
+The title of the blog is about the abs() function.
+For a positive value abs() does nothing.
+For a negative value it has return the negated argument.
+So rather than abs() we can consider the properties of _negation_.

+Consider what happens if we negate -2 147 483 648.
+In the table above, we don't have +2 147 483 648.
+What would be the logical outcome?
+I think you'll agree the result would be next value after +2 147 483 647 (hex 7FFF FFFF).
+But that will wrap around to the negate values.
+And even worse, it would wrap around to 8000 0000.
+That represents -2 147 483 648, the value we started with.

 And that is our answer: abs(-2 147 483 648) returns -2 147 483 648.

+I have not discussed what a processor actually does to negate a 2's complement number.
+An efficient way is to negate in 2's complement is "invert all bits and add 1".
+This is a very cute formula but explaining why that produces the result above will take a lot of space, so I chose not too.

-Perhaps the simplest explanation is that hex 8000 0000 is both 2 147 483 648 steps away from zero if you count forward, and it is also 2 147 483 648 steps away if you count backward.
+The simplest explanation is that hex 8000 0000 is both 2 147 483 648 steps away from zero if you count backward, and it is also 2 147 483 648 steps away if you count forward.
+If you negate that value sense that you end up with the same number you started with: It is equally far from zero as the source value, in the other direction.

 # How do programming languages deal with this?

-So we agree that 2's complement hardware has this edge case that causes abs(MIN_INT) to return MIN_INT.
-A programming language can choose to grudgingly accept this, or it can try to somehow fix this.
+So we agree that 2's complement hardware has this edge case.
+A programming language can choose to accept this, or it can try to somehow fix this.

 Another question is how this edge case affects optimization.
 Compilers for performance focused languages like C and C++ do not add checks.

-Furthermore the compilers optimize.
+But let's try.
+I tried [Compiler Explorer (aka "godbolt")](https://abs.godbolt.org/z/YTETW4rY8) with the following C++ code.
+The idea is to bait the compiler into optimizing away code that it shouldn't.
 They reason about your code, and simplify it based on what they know.
 So I was curious.
-Would they assume abs(x) is always positive?
-I would expect that won't be fooled.
+Would the compiler incorrectly assume abs(x) is always positive?
+If it does assume that, It can decide that the entire if statement is pointless, and can be removed.
+This is the C++ code:

-But let's try.
-I tried [Compiler Explorer (aka "godbolt")](https://abs.godbolt.org/z/YTETW4rY8) with the following C++ code.

 ```cpp
 void Foo(int i)